mpyw/laravel-cached-database-stickiness/README.md

 | <del>`database`</del> | 🤮 | We'll get into a chicken-or-egg situation |
 | <del>`array`</del> | 🤮 | Just for testing |

+**Attention: You MUST DISABLE cluster-mode on Redis for this purpose.**

 ## Features

 This library provides the following features.